How to Build a B2B Customer Profile That Drives Revenue

 Executives sign contracts, but their direct reports often champion deals internally.
 Map both to accelerate cycles.

-How to Create a B2B Customer Profile in 5 Steps
+How to build a B2B customer profile in 5 steps

 Don't guess at your ideal customer.
 Build profiles from actual customer data, CRM patterns, and buyer behavior.
 Here's how: